Concordium/concordium-node-sdk-js/packages/rust-bindings/README.md

 yarn build
 ```

-This compiles the rust into wasm with javascript wrappers.
+This compiles the Rust code into wasm with Javascript wrappers.

 ## Publishing a release
 Before publishing a new release it is essential that it has been built first.
 So make sure that